Andrewnar/Canopy-Spatial-Patterns/README.md

 # Canopy-Spatial-Patterns
 Modeling Spatial Patterns on Tree Canopy of Evergreen Trees throughout Europe.
 This project was created for EN-250 with our team of *Michael Bearint, Daniel Partika, Andrew Narvaez, and Johnny Wong.*

+Any further inquiries on our research possible or any possible questions can sent to *anarvaez@stevens.edu*.
+Feel free to reach out!

 ## Dataset
 Our Tree dataset is credited below and was accessed through figshare.